ZhiyuanZhang-WHU/VBPN/README.md

 ![Visual results of pansharpening methods on simulated GaoFen-2 dataset with PAN noise level 30 (RGB Bands). (a) LR-MS image. (b) PNN. (c) DRPNN. (d) MSDCNN. (e) DiCNN. (f) FusionNet. (g) Hyper-DSNet. (h) ADKNet. (i) MSDDN. (j) BiMPan. (k) Proposed. (l) Ground Truth.](https://github.com/ZhiyuanZhang-WHU/VBPN/blob/main/imgs/Fig4.png)

 ### How to Use

+### Attention

+This paper primarily focuses on the problem of degradation estimation during the fusion process.
+Therefore, both the loss function and the individual degradation estimation subnetworks are specifically designed for this purpose.

 ### Dataset